coopernurse/node-pool/README.md

 ## Pool info

-The following functions will let you get information about the pool:
+The following properties will let you get information about the pool:

 ```js